Hodiv

 Hodiv (Годів) is a village in the Zboriv urban hromada of the Ternopil Raion of Ternopil Oblast in Ukraine.

 History

 The first written mention of the village was in 1439.

+In 1694, the Battle of Hodów took place, where Polish forces fortified the village and defended it against the Tatars of Budjak Horde.

 After the liquidation of the Zboriv Raion on 19 July 2020, the village became part of the Ternopil Raion.